 Diving?
 Yes.
 In Belgium?
 Yes.
 It might not be the first thing that springs to mind when you think about sports in Belgium, but one of the country’s biggest diving clubs (De Manta) is based in Ghent.
-With the Belgian and Dutch coastline just 30 minutes away, there are plenty of spots nearby and a lively scene that welcomes expats to join in.
+With the Belgian and Dutch coastline just 30 minutes away, there are plenty of spots nearby to go diving in Belgium, and a lively scene that welcomes expats to join in.

 If you used to dive (duiken in Dutch) back home and you’re wondering how to get back into it now that you’ve moved to Ghent, our interview with local diver Kim Eeckhout will give you a headstart.